etn-electrical/zephyr-icd-mmplus/doc/develop/api/api_lifecycle.rst

    Instead of a written description of the changes, the RFC issue may link to a Pull Request containing those changes in code form.
 #.
 The RFC issue must be labeled with the GitHub ``Stable API Change`` label
 #.
-The RFC issue must be submitted for discussion in the next `Zephyr
+The RFC issue must be submitted for discussion in the next `Zephyr API meeting`_
-   Architecture meeting`_
 #.
 An email must be sent to the ``devel`` mailing list with a subject identical
    to the RFC issue title and that links to the RFC issue

-The RFC will then receive feedback through issue comments and will also be discussed in the Zephyr Architecture meeting, where the stakeholders and the community at large will have a chance to discuss it in detail.
+The RFC will then receive feedback through issue comments and will also be discussed in the Zephyr API meeting, where the stakeholders and the community at large will have a chance to discuss it in detail.

 Finally, and if not done as part of the first step, a Pull Request must be opened on GitHub.
 It is left to the person proposing the change to decide